sejin8642/C/README.md

 ## Organization

 The repository is organized by chapter examples and exercises.
-The numbering scheme for chapter example c text file is ch\<chapter number\>.\<section number\>.\<example number\>.
+The numbering scheme for chapter example text file is ch\<chapter number\>.\<section number\>.\<subsection number\>.
 For exercises, it is exactly the same as the exercise number.